EnergySystemsModellingLab/MUSE_OS/docs/overview.rst

 MUSE is technology rich and can model energy production, conversion and end-use technologies.
 So, for example, MUSE can enable the user to develop a power sector with solar photovoltaics, wind turbines and gas power plants which produce energy for appliances like electric stoves, heaters and lighting in the residential sector.
 Agents invest within these sectors, investing in technologies such as electric stoves in the residential sector or gas power plants in the power sectors.
 The investments made depend on the agent's investment strategies.

 Every sector is a user configurable module.
-This means that a user can configure any number of sectors, cointaining custom, user-defined technologies.
-In practice, this configuration is carried out using a selection of :ref:`input-files`.
+This means that a user can configure any number of sectors, cointaining custom, user-defined technologies and commodities.
+MUSE is fully data-driven, meaning that the configuration of the model is carried out using a selection of :ref:`input-files`.
+This means that you are able to customise MUSE to your wishes by modifying these input files.
 In addition, MUSE can model any geographical region around the world and over any time scale, from a single year through to 100 years or more.
 Within a year, MUSE allows for a user-defined temporal granularity.
 This allows for the year to be split into different seasons and times, where energy demand may differ.
+Thus allowing us to model diurnal peaks in the demand, varying weekly and seasonally.

 MUSE differs from the vast majority of energy systems models, which are intertemporal optimisation, by allowing agents to have "limited foresight".
 This enables these agents to invest under uncertainty of the future, as in the real world.
 In addition, MUSE is a "partial equilibrium" model, in the sense that it balances supply and demand of each energy commodity in the system.